Updated on January 4, 2023

 Create The Design

 Start by creating a design in Cricut Design Space.
-I wanted to engrave on a circle and a heart blank.
-I added the shapes to my mat and resized them to match my actual blanks.
+I wanted to engrave on a circle and a heart charm.
+I added the shapes to my mat and resized them to match the size of my blanks.

-Then, I sized the text to be sure it would fit on the mat.
-I used the Soiree Lettering – Grace Script font that I purchased from Design Space.
+Then, I sized the text to be sure it would fit on the charms.
+I used the Soiree Lettering – Grace Script font I purchased from Design Space.

 Cricut Design Space File: Engraved Charms